TrainWeb.org Facebook Page

 History

 In 1896 a group of lumbermen by the names of Dwight F. Brooks, Lester R. Brooks, Anson S. Brooks and M.J.
 Scanlon opened a sawmill in Nickerson, Minnesota.
 By 1901 these men had formed the Brooks-Scanlon Lumber Company and started constructing other sawmills in Minnesota.
-Brooks-Scanlon started moving out of Minnesota when the supply of trees started to dwindle, and eventually the company had operations in Louisiana, Florida, Montana, British Columbia and Oregon.
+Like many other operations, Brooks-Scanlon started moving out of Minnesota when the supply of trees started to dwindle, and eventually the company had operations in Louisiana, Florida, Montana, British Columbia and Oregon.

 The company commenced acquiring timberlands in central Oregon starting about 1905.
 Timber in the area was cheap, as without a means to ship finished product to waiting markets the trees held little economic value.
 The company could see that central Oregon was not going to be devoid of transportation forever, and it was content to wait for it to arrive.